evoth/ADS1256-pi-hat/README.md

 ### 4. Bridge solder jumpers

-Select pins for DRDY, CS, and PDWN by bridging either the left or right solder jumpers on the back of the board.
+Select pins for DRDY, CS, and PDWN using solder jumpers on the back of the board.
+By bridging either the left or right pads with the center pads, corresponding pins from the ADS1256 module can be connected to one of two different pins on the Pi.
 See the [Jumpers](#jumpers) section for more details.

 ## Schematic